cloudnative-pg/cloudnative-pg/docs/src/cloudnative-pg.v1.md

 <a href="#postgresql-cnpg-io-v1-DataDurabilityLevel"><i>DataDurabilityLevel</i></a>
 </td>
 <td>
-   <p>If &quot;required&quot;, data durability is strictly enforced.
-Write operations with
+   <p>If set to &quot;required&quot;, data durability is strictly enforced.
+Write operations
-synchronous commit set to <code>on</code>, <code>remote_write</code>, or <code>remote_apply</code> will hang if there are not enough healthy replicas.
+with synchronous commit settings (<code>on</code>, <code>remote_write</code>, or <code>remote_apply</code>) will
-If &quot;preferred&quot;, data durability is enforced when healthy replicas are available.
+block if there are insufficient healthy replicas, ensuring data persistence.
-The required number of instances is reduced if there are not enough healthy replicas.
+If set to &quot;preferred&quot;, data durability is maintained when healthy replicas are available, but the required number of instances will adjust dynamically if replicas become unavailable.
+This setting relaxes strict durability enforcement to allow for operational continuity.
+This setting is only applicable if both
-This can only be set if both <code>standbyNamesPre</code> and <code>standbyNamesPost</code> are empty.</p>
+<code>standbyNamesPre</code> and <code>standbyNamesPost</code> are unset (empty).</p>
 </td>
 </tr>
 </tbody>